kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 - Since I couldn’t remote in, I had to guide the user through some simple network commands.

+### Steps Provided to User

+1. On your keyboard, press `Windows + R`.
+2. Then type `cmd` and press Enter.
+3. In the command prompt, type:
+   - `ipconfig /release`
+   - `ipconfig /renew`
+This should correct and assign a new IP address.
+4. Close out of the Command Prompt.
+5. Please test in the web browser and see if you can access the internet.

+### User Response

+- User confirmed: "Oh!
+It's working.
+Looks like it was not working before because the IP address was not valid."

+6. Asked the user to reboot the computer and verify everything is working fine.

+7. Initiated a remote session and confirmed everything is working fine.

+8. Thanked the user for being patient throughout the process and documented everything.

 ## New Hire Set-up

 ### Scenario: